 - Faster data transfer: Supports a more advanced USB protocol (2.0 vs 1.1).

 - More affordable: Was introduced into a lower priced category (58 percent cheaper at launch).

 - More modern: Reflects 4 years of technical progress since the 1D Mark II N launch.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 1D Mark II N and the 7D in practical situations.
+In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it says little about, for example, the shooting experience and imaging performance of the 1D Mark II N and the 7D in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.

 Expert reviews: Canon 1D Mark II N vs 7D

 This is why expert reviews are important.
 The following table reports the overall rankings of the cameras as published by some of the major camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).